 After introducing the transferred item embeddings Q^a from the auxiliary domain, we formulate the problem of cross-domain recommendation without sharing user-relevant data as follows, Input: The user-item interaction data in the target domain Y^t , and the transferred item embeddings Q^a from the auxiliary domain.
 Output: A predictive model to estimate the likelihood that a user u will interact with an item i in the target domain.
-Specifically u will interact with an item i in the target domain.
-Specifically, taking u, i, and y_u^t which is the interaction history4 of u in the target domain, as input, the model has to predict, where $\hat{y}{ui}^t \in [0, 1]$ denotes the probability of interaction between user u and item i.
+Specifically, taking u, i, and y_u^t which is the interaction history of u in the target domain, as input, the model has to predict, where $\hat{y}{ui}^t \in [0, 1]$ denotes the probability of interaction between user u and item i.